wchang17/js-dc-final-project/readme.md

 Find trending articles from multiple news sources.

 UI and Views:
-- homepage that lists all news sources,
+- homepage that lists all news sources
-- a single article page that displays the article url, summary, and comments(bonus)
+- a single news source page that displays the article url, summary, and comments(bonus)
-- latest articles page that display the newest and most popular articles
 - trending articles page that display the newest and most popular articles
 - a reading list that users can add articles to
-- search results page for when the user searches for a news source or headline
+- a signup and login page

 Technical Requirements:
 - News API (https://newsapi.org)